cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Nn: N is for Nostalgia.
 Oo: O is for Outlook.
 Pp: P is for patience.
+Qq: Q is for Question.
+Rr: R is for Regret.

 ##Sentence1
 smile when it hurts most.